Freznosis/UPhysxLib/README.md

 ```

 The even greater thing that UPhysxLib provides is the flexibility for you to rely on it's helper functions, or letting you do everything yourself.
 You can even skip using *APhysxLibActor* or a compatible *IPhysxLibActorInterface* component and create your own PhysX objects.
 It's as simple as reading the docs and then passing the created objects to the physics world with UPhysxLib::RegisterWithWorld() or Casting UWorldSettings to UWorldSettingsPhysx and using RegisterWithWorld() that way.
 It is entirely up to you how much you rely or don't rely on the helper functions.

+**Do take note: Creating your own PhysX objects means you will be responsible for updating their pose unless you implement IPhysxLibActorInterface.**